Chenerywoman/mongodb_authentication_project/README.md

 ### Admin account - all blogs page

 If admin user is logged in, they can:
-* access the page showing all blogs
-* update a blog
+* update any blog
-* delete a blog
+* delete any blog
 ### Logout

 A user should be able to log out from the website.